 |Transport Rule agent on Mailbox servers||The OnResolvedMessage categorizer event.

 In Exchange 2010, the Transport Rule agent was invoked on the OnRoutedMessage categorizer event.
 The change to OnResolvedMessage allowed new rule actions that can change how a message is routed (for example, require TLS).

 |In Active Directory.
 Rules are available to all Mailbox servers in the Active Directory forest.|

 |Edge Rule agent on Edge Transport servers||The OnEndOfData SMTP event||In the local instance of Active Directory Lightweight Directory Services (AD LDS) on the server.
 Rules are only applied to messages that flow through the local server.|

-For more information about transport agents, see Transport Agents.
+For more information about transport agents, see Transport Agents in Exchange Server.

 Differences in processing based on message type

 There are several types of messages that flow through an organization.
 The following table shows which messages types can be processed by mail flow rules.